BND Hamburger Icon

 Visit Site

-Human Interest is a dedicated employee retirement benefits provider that offers cost-effective and user-friendly services online.
-Fully automated plans – complete with full recordkeeping, administration and payroll integration – start at $120 per month, plus $4 per employee per month.
+We picked Human Interest as the best for affordability because of its relatively low cost for a company account and each participating employee.
+Fully automated plans – complete with full recordkeeping, administration and payroll integration – start at $120 per month, plus $5 per employee per month.
 Employers can choose from three plans – Essentials, Complete and Concierge – each with increasing levels of management.

 Beyond the payroll integration and automated administration available through the Essentials plan, Complete provides administration, tax support and 3(16) fiduciary services.
 The Concierge plan includes all of these features, as well as access to dedicated account management.
 Human Interest also offers a wide range of investment options, including stock, bond and international mutual funds, as well as real estate funds and an FDIC-insured cash deposit account.